Risk management policy

 BOARD/ARC ACTION Required

 Board to be informed of the nature and need of any emergency action/ priority funding.

-To be discussed and reviewed by ARC.
+To be discussed and reviewed by ARAC

 Risks are scored so that they can be prioritised for action.
 Risk management should be proportionate to the level of risk and the NHSCFA will focus resources on addressing those risks with the greater probability of coming to fruition.
 The greater the impact it is likely to have the higher the risk will be rated and vice versa.

 Escalation is about informing the organisation and mobilising additional resources to mitigate the risk, particularly where local resources are insufficient.
-At the business unit level, Team Leads should assess the risk to the team objective, articulated in their unit business plan.
+At the business unit level, team Leads should assess the risk to the team objective, articulated in their unit business plan.